Deuteronomy 6–8; 15; 18; 29–30; 34

 • Write on the board a question like What can we do to “look upon the Son of God with faith”?
 (Helaman 8:15).
 Give each of the children a piece of paper, and invite them to write as many answers to the question as they can think of.
 Collect the papers, read a few answers aloud, and invite the children to talk about how doing these things can help us when we need the Savior’s healing power.

-Ask how each object helps grow or show faith in Jesus Christ as the family walks the path.
+Ask how each item helps grow or show faith in Jesus Christ as the family walks the path.

 Balak Asks Balaam to Curse the Israelites